Classifying spaces of finite groups of tame representation type: Hochschild cohomology

 The right hand side is the formula for the Hochschild coboundary of $f_{n-1}$, which may be taken to be any $(n-1)$-cochain.

 The last part follows by an easy inductive argument on $n$, beginning with $n=3$. \end{proof}

-\begin{definition} We say that an $A_\infty$ algebra $\fa$ is \emph{intrinsically formal} if given another $A_\infty$ algebra $\fa'$ and an isomorphism of associative algebras $H_*\fa \cong H_*\fa'$ there is a quasi-isomorphism $\fa\to\fa'$ inducing it.
-Clearly an intrinsically formal $A_\infty$ algebra is formal.
+\begin{definition} We say that an $A_\infty$ algebra $\fa$ is \emph{intrinsically formal} if given another $A_\infty$ algebra $\fa'$ and an isomorphism of associative algebras $H_*\fa \cong H_*\fa'$ there is a quasi-isomorphism $\fa\to\fa'$ inducing it. \end{definition}

+\begin{remark} Clearly an intrinsically formal $A_\infty$ algebra is formal.
 If $\fa$ carries an internal grading then the isomorphism $H_*\fa\cong H_*\fa'$ is required to preserve the induced internal grading.
-So a graded $A_\infty$ algebra may be intrinsically formal while the corresponding ungraded algebra is not. \end{definition}
+So a graded $A_\infty$ algebra may be intrinsically formal while the corresponding ungraded algebra is not.

-\begin{remark} Proposition~\ref{pr:HH} implies that if there are no non-zero classes of degree $(-n,n-2)$ in $\HH^*H_*\fa$ with $n>2$ then $\fa$ is intrinsically formal.
+Proposition~\ref{pr:HH} implies that if there are no non-zero classes of degree $(-n,n-2)$ in $\HH^*H_*\fa$ with $n>2$ then $\fa$ is intrinsically formal.
 If $\fa$ carries an internal grading then we only require that there are no non-zero classes of degree $(-n,n-2,0)$, which is a weaker condition. \end{remark}

 \begin{theorem} Let $x_1,\dots,x_n$ ($n\ge 3$) be elements of the homology of a DG algebra $\fa$, and suppose that the Massey product $\langle x_1,\dots,x_n\rangle$ is non-empty.
 Consider an $A_\infty$ structure on $H_*\fa$ given by Kadeishvili's theorem, and suppose that $m_i=0$ for $2<i\le n-2$.
 Then